Fortune 100 Uses GoWall to Gather Diverse Insights and Solve Complex Revenue Problems

 Breakout Session Using GoWall Post-It Notes

 At the end of the insight session, the 31 attendees were distributed into four breakout groups.
 Each group was given one of the four strategies to discuss and plan.
 Facilitators used the GoWall Printing App to print all 639 insights on GoWall Post-It Notes, grouped the insights by strategy, and sent the attendees into their breakouts with a rich set of insights generated by the entire group.

 People felt included and heard, and their insights were being used across all the breakout groups, even the ones they weren’t a part of.
 The entire group’s collective intelligence informed the plans the breakout groups ultimately created.
 And the diversity of the insights played a key role in expediting each group’s plan delivery.

 The active and engaged team worked through each strategy, and finished the session with a draft plan of how to return to growth.
 The diversity, quality and specificity of the insights would not have been possible without GoWall’s structured crowdsourcing and real-time collaboration capabilities.
 It enabled substantial productivity gains by eliciting an incredible volume of inputs during a tightly fixed timeframe.
 And it increased the quality of the final workshop product—the team left the two-day session with a concrete plan for how to move forward.

-Use GoWall to make breakout sessions more effective
+Best Practice: Use GoWall to make breakout sessions more effective

 Facilitators commonly divide larger groups into breakout sessions so that smaller, more manageable teams of 5-10 attendees can address specific challenges and make recommendations.
 Leads from each breakout group then present their conclusions to the larger group for comment and revision.
 Turn the paradigm on its head with this Best Practice: